Bofors 120 mm Automatic Gun L/46: Bofors TAK 120

 The 120 mm Automatic Gun L/46 In Turret Mounting, most commonly known as the TAK 120, was a 1960s navalized version of the Bofors FAK 120 field gun design from 1953.
 The name TAK 120 means Turret Automatic Gun 120 mm (Tornautomatkanon 120 mm).

 The Bofors TAK 120 was a private export venture to quickly develop a modern gun system intended for large Fast Attack Craft (FAC).
 To achieve this Bofors decided to simply do a navalized version of their 120 mm Automatic Field Gun L/46 (FAK 120).
 As part of the navalization process, the TAK 120 gun was fitted into an enclosed gun turret, replacing the more open oscillating system used on the FAK 120 field gun.
 Due to the enclosed turret, the magazine capacity was slightly decreased.
 The elevation mechanism was also shifted by 5° degrees downwards to increase the maximum gun depression from -5° to -10°, but at the cost of maximum elevation, going from +85° to +80°.

 The Bofors TAK 120 never saw massive success on the export market but was exported to both the Finnish Navy and Indonesian Navy and it is still in service today with the latter.

+Ammunition

+The Bofors 120/46 fired a 120 × 615 mm R cartridge.
+Its main ammunition was conventional proximity fuzed high explosive (HE), but Bofors also developed sub-caliber such for greater velocity and range.